 Application/Due Diligence Fee

 Some factors charge this fee some do not.
 Those that do not may recover this upfront expense by increasing the initial financing fees.
-This fee varies highly from factor to factor and can cost anywhere from zero to thousands of dollars.
+This factoring fee varies highly from and can cost anywhere from zero to thousands of dollars.

 The factor retains a percentage of each invoice, typically 1–3%.

 Monthly and Termination Fees

 Some factors may require that you sell a certain amount of your invoice each month and sign a long-term contract.
 If the monthly target isn’t met, a minimum monthly fee will be charged.
 Terminating the contract early can trigger a cancellation fee.

 The cost of paying for your invoices in advance can vary anywhere from 1.5–5% of the invoice value each month.
 This wide disparity is yet another reason to check with your factor before jumping into a relationship.

 If your invoices go beyond the 30–45 days covered by the advance discount fee, you can expect an additional charge of 2–3% or more for every 30 days that the receivable is outstanding beyond the original 30 days.
 Some factors may prorate the fee daily, while others may charge on a 10-day basis.

 Triumph’s factoring fee depends on your unique factoring agreement.
 Our factoring experts considering whether you’ve chosen recourse or non-recourse factoring, the credit quality of your customers, and more.
 But in general, let’s say you decided to factor $3,000 with a 95% advance rate over a 90-day repurchase period.
 Meaning, you’d get paid $2,850 within 24 hours of submitting a load, and the final 5%—minus standard factoring fees—after 90 days.

 While the scenario we just presented is common, it’s important to remember that your factoring fee will vary depending on the terms of your factoring agreement.